Flow: Stack traces

 The second invocation of the Pixel 3 screen (Reset+Test3) looks correct:

-As a matter of fact, it looks MORE correct than the one you obtain.
+As a matter of fact, it looks more like what I would expect than the one you obtain.

 I